SWEG-2016EC-Batch/System32/ETS0892_Makda_Solomon/Number_of_miles.md

 ## Pseudocode
 START
 DECLARE capacityGallons AS FLOAT
 DECLARE milesPerGallon AS FLOAT
+DECLARE totalMiles AS FLOAT

 PROMPT "Enter the capacity of the fuel tank in gallons:"
 READ capacityGallons

 PROMPT "Enter the miles per gallon (MPG):"
 READ milesPerGallon

 totalMiles = capacityGallons * milesPerGallon

 PRINT "The automobile can be driven", totalMiles, "miles without refueling."
 END